TVATDCI/wsl-ubuntu-setup-guide/README.md

 ✅ **Now you have the perfect dual-terminal setup: Windows for daily tasks & Ubuntu for development!** 🚀

-Since you're often using multiple terminal tabs for your full-stack development, tmux is a great addition.
-Here’s why:
+Since I have been often using multiple terminal tabs for your full-stack development, tmux is a great addition.
+Here’s why: I am learning how to do things!

 ### Split Your Terminal Efficiently